SainsburyWellcomeCentre/crabs-exploration/README.md

 detect-and-track-video --trained_model_path <path-to-ckpt-file> --video_path <path-to-input-video>
 ```

 This will produce a `tracking_output_<timestamp>` directory with the output from tracking under the current working directory.
+To avoid adding the `<timestamp>` suffix to the directory name, add the `--output_dir_no_timestamp` flag to the command.
+To see the full list of possible arguments to the `evaluate-detector` command, run it with the `--help` flag.

 The tracking output consists of:
 - a .csv file named `<video-name>_tracks.csv`, with the tracked bounding boxes data;